 As he settles into his executive role at the Center, Norris is planning to lead three main strategies designed to promote more genuine community safety locally, as well as state and nationwide.

 “What we’re trying to do is build out our grassroots organizing capacity and be in partnership with likely and unlikely allies to move a books not bars, jobs not jails justice reinvestment agenda,” Norris said.

-On a local level, the Center is working to create a justice hub for families in Alameda County to assist them in navigating juvenile and criminal justice systems.
+On a local level, the Center is working with Silicon Valley Debug/Albert Cobarrubias Justice Project (ACJP) to create a justice hub based on the ACJP model for families in California’s Alameda County to better assist them in navigating juvenile and criminal justice systems.
 As Norris foresees it, it will be a peer support group focusing on community-based organizing strategies to impact individual court cases.
-It will be “families getting together around a table discussing what cases are in front of them or their family members and developing strategies to impact those cases,” Norris said.
+It will be “families getting together around a table discussing what cases are in front of them or their family members and developing strategies to impact those cases,” he said.
 “I think that often times, policy objectives could come out of that as well.”

 Statewide, the Center is continuing to push for legislation that will “move resources from locking people up toward more supportive programs.”

 On the national level, Norris said the Center is working with Justice For Families, Strong Families and other coalitions to plan and develop a national, community-driven research project looking at the multi-generational impact of incarceration on families from an economic and public health standpoint.
 “In some ways, families unlocking futures was the tip of a larger iceberg and we want to look at the iceberg,” he said.